thesse1/webmethods-api-gateway-staging/README.md

 Every deployment pipeline will publish the following artifacts:
 - BUILD_import: The API Gateway asset archive (ZIP file) containing the assets initially imported on the BUILD environment
-- BUILD_export_for_CONFIG, DEV-INT, DEV-EXT, STAGE-INT, STAGE-EXT, PROD-INT, PROD-EXT: The API Gateway asset archive (ZIP file) containing the assets exported from the BUILD environment (after manipulations)
+- BUILD_export_for_CONFIG, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT, PROD_EXT: The API Gateway asset archive (ZIP file) containing the assets exported from the BUILD environment (after manipulations)
-- CONFIG_import, DEV-INT_import etc.: The API Gateway asset archive (ZIP file) containing the assets imported on CONFIG, DEV-INT etc. These artifacts should be identical with BUILD_export_for_CONFIG, BUILD_export_for_DEV-INT etc.
+- CONFIG_import, DEV_INT_import etc.: The API Gateway asset archive (ZIP file) containing the assets imported on CONFIG, DEV_INT etc. These artifacts should be identical with BUILD_export_for_CONFIG, BUILD_export_for_DEV_INT etc.
 - test_results: The results of the Postman tests in junitReport.xml form

 The export pipeline will publish the following artifact: